SDR-VariableSelection/FrechetSDR/README.md

 ## Overview

-This folder includes all python codes to reproduce the numerical results in the paper "Sparse Fr\'{e}chet Sufficient Dimension Reduction with Graphical Structure Among Predictors".
+This folder includes all python codes to reproduce the numerical results in the paper "Sparse Fréchet Sufficient Dimension Reduction with Graphical Structure Among Predictors".

 ## Description of each file

+* **lib_fun.py** : support functions.
 * **EX1-EX2.py** : produces results for Example 1 and 2.
 * **EX3-EX4** : produces results for Example 3 and 4.
 * **compute_time.ipynb** : compute computation time for each algorithm.